 Need to upgrade your own setup for design work?
-See our roundups of the best Apple Prime Day deals and the best graphic design software.
-In the meantime, let's take a look at those Kanye West design controversies.
+See our roundups of the best graphic design software.
+In the meantime, here are those Kanye West design controversies.

 Brands are logically very protective of their logos and can be quick to react if they see a new design that bears even a passing resemblance to their own identity.
 Even so, Walmart's reaction to a quite generic-looking logo trademark filed by Yeezy was quite surprising.